 The PCI SoundCard E 4s is an audio device manufactured by Enter Multimedia.
 This driver fixes problems with no sound or static or distorted sound, and can unlock advanced features of your audio device.
 Our archive contains Windows 7 drivers that support this device.
 Windows Vista and Windows XP are also supported.
-Visitors have downloaded matching drivers over 251,735 times with an aggregate rating of 4.8 out of 5 stars.
+Visitors have downloaded matching drivers over 80,956 times with an aggregate rating of 4.2 out of 5 stars.
 Find the best version below that matches your operating system.
-All downloads available on this website have been scanned by the latest anti-virus software and are guaranteed to be virus and malware-free.
+The DriverGuide download archive is scanned regularly using the latest anti-virus and anti-malware software.

 |Enter Multimedia PCI SoundCard E 4s Driver Update Utility||Install the driver automatically|

 |Speed Dragon SD-PIO954-4S1P Driver||Install the driver automatically||Download driver|

 |Diamond Multimedia XS51 Driver||Install the driver automatically||Download driver|

 |Inland Computer Products 58017 Driver||Install the driver automatically||Download driver|

 |Inland Computer Products 58019 Driver||Install the driver automatically||Download driver|

 |3D Labs Oxygen GMX Driver||Install the driver automatically||Download driver|